cmu-db/pgextmgrext/docs/design.md

 ### PgExt Tool

-The Postgres extension installer (pgext) tool helps user build and install extensions to their Postgres instance with on command.
+The Postgres extension installer (pgext) tool helps user build and install extensions to their Postgres instance with one command.
 It also collects necessary metrics for us to identify possible conflicts between extensions by analyzing hook usage in the system.

 ![](pgext/01-installer.png)